 Programs in Microsoft 365

-With this understanding of what Microsoft 365 is used for, we can move on to an overview of what’s included in Microsoft 365, from the familiar and basic Office applications to new and enhanced apps and services.
+Many businesses already take advantage what’s included in Microsoft 365, from the familiar and basic Office applications to new and enhanced apps and services.

 Microsoft 365 Applications To Enhance Your Business Operations